StoneFreeze112/Youtube-CLI-downloader/README.md

 ---

-Feel free to customize any part of this README to better suit your preferences or add any additional information you think might be helpful!
+This version provides detailed installation instructions for `ffmpeg` tailored to various Linux distributions.
+Feel free to adjust any parts as needed!